AppliedInfrastructure/docker-metrics-collector/README.md

    * Offers a framework for publishing application metrics.
    * Offers near-real-time visibility into a running system, providing a powerful interactive troubleshooting tool.

-## Drawbacks

-1. It is a more complex solution, with complexity comes fragility.
-1. CAdvisor adds additional load to a system.

 ## Features

 * Leverage Collectd's wealth of plugins